GDHadeel/Six-ServoRobotLegJoints/README.md

 # Description

 This task focuses on designing and implementing the leg joints of the robot using six servo motors.
-The objective is to ensure smooth and efficient movement.The process includes:
+The objective is to ensure smooth and efficient movement.

+* The process includes:

 1. Joint Configuration: Determining the optimal arrangement of the six motors to achieve the desired range of motion and stability.